brookk16/Think-IT/README.md

 Some charts also have a hover over tooltip, indicated by a "**?**" symbol.
 Simply hover over the "**?**" the see a tooltip appear that provides more detailed information on how the value(s) were calculated.

-Finally, as Crossfilter.js was used in this project, you can dynamically filter data.
+ you can dynamically filter data.
 This can be achieved by using the aforementioned select bar, or by simply clicking on the segment/bar of the data you want, to filter out all data from the other stores.
 You can also see multiple store's data at one time, for more precise comparison, by clicking on muliptle bars/segments.
 To reset the charts, re-click on the same clicked bars/segments.
 Or simply use the <span style="color: #52b913">"reset"</span> button, which is located at the top right of the screen.

 ### Other features